Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 $$ x[n+1] = x[n] + \int_{t_n}^{t_n + \Delta t} (Ax[n] + Bu[n])dt = \Delta t*(e^{A*dt} x[n] + Bu[n]) $$

-However, with discreet time systems, there is one discrtization error that is not possible to resolve: $u$ is only parameterized at each time step (rather than being a continuous function), losing accuracy and optimality.
+However, with discreet time systems, there is one discretization error that is not possible to resolve: $u$ is only parameterized at each time step (rather than being a continuous function), losing accuracy and optimality.

 ### Direct Shooting